PortlandMusicProducers/discord-bot/README.md

 # Portland Music Producers Discord Bot Scope
-## Implementation:
-### Data Storage
-Potentially store user data in Google Sheets (same as the Form) or Firestore (more robust).
-### Technology Stack
-Written in Python (using a Discord library like discord.py forks, PyCord, or Nextcord).
-### Hosting
-Hosted somewhere it can stay online 24/7 (e.g., Replit, Railway.app).

 ## Features:
 ### Priority 1
 All new members get an “Unverified” role automatically.